 This page is to serve as both an apology and an announcement.
-I’ve recently modularized my xmonad.hs.
-I’m sorry.
+I’ve recently modularized my xmonad.hs

 Who cares?